duyet/adminjs-dev/docs-src/tutorials/01-example.md

 ## Adding AdminBro

-Ok - so now we would like to add an __admin UI__ with the ability to manage users.
-Of course we will be using __AdminBro__ in order to do that.
+OK, so now we would like to add an __admin UI__ with the ability to manage users.
+Of course, we will be using __AdminBro__ in order to do that.

 First, let's install all dependencies.
-We are using mongoose so we will have to install admin-bro-mongoose database adapter.
-Also we use expressjs, that is why we will need admin-bro-expressjs plugin:
+We are using Mongoose, hence we will have to install admin-bro-mongoose database adapter.
+Also we use Express.js, that is why we will need admin-bro-expressjs plugin:

 ```sh
 npm install admin-bro admin-bro-mongoose admin-bro-expressjs
 ```

-So now we have to use those modules.
-We will:
+Now we have to use said modules:
-- use {@link module:AdminBroExpressjs AdminBroExpressjs} module from 'admin-bro-expressjs' package to attach AdminBro into an express routes.
+- use {@link module:AdminBroExpressjs AdminBroExpressjs} module from 'admin-bro-expressjs' package to attach AdminBro into Express routes.
-- use {@link module:AdminBroMongoose AdminBroMongoose} adapter form 'admin-bro-mongoose' package to add mongoose Resources to the admin panel.
+- use {@link module:AdminBroMongoose AdminBroMongoose} adapter from 'admin-bro-mongoose' package to add Mongoose resources to the admin panel.

 This is how it will look like: